ilyasseisov/git-guide/Git.md

 - to download changes from remote repo

 When you run _git pull_ without specifying a branch name while being on the _main_ branch, Git will pull changes from the remote branch that _main_ is tracking, which is typically _origin/main_.
+To see the remote tracking branch use _git branch -vv_.

+For example, if you're currently working on the _develop_ branch locally, running _git pull_ will fetch changes from the corresponding branch _(develop)_ on the remote repository and merge them into your local _develop_ branch.

 Algo: